 Play Sentence Scramble

-Third graders have learned to construct simple sentences, but they are still exploring ways to make their writing more interesting and effective.
-By turning simple sentences into compound sentences, students are strengthening their writing and communication skills.
+Third graders already know how to construct simple sentences, but they are still exploring ways to make their writing more interesting and effective.
+By turning simple sentences into compound sentences, students will strengthen their writing and communication skills.

 This hands-on family activity gives your child practice creating compound sentences, while teaching him analytical skills that will help him become a better writer!